 Welcome to my Site

-I have been meaning to update this section of the Web site for a while.
 While much of the Articles/Information linked to is older, don’t discount it.
-It will give you a good understanding of the BitTorrent (BT) Copyright Troll mind and how GREED has made it evolve and adapt to various changes.
+It will give you a good understanding of the BitTorrent (BT) Copyright Troll mind and how GREED continues to make it evolve and adapt to various changes.

 As of today, most of the people affected by BT Copyright Trolls will fall into one of three categories – Bottom Feeding Trolls, Multiple-Doe Law Suits, and Single-Doe Law Suits.
-The following two articles and web page will give you a good introduction.
+The following articles/pages will give you a good introduction.

 The issue of Copyright Trolls and their activities can be a confusing and scary at first.
 First take a read of the following posts/articles and then start to look around.
 Use the search option for specific articles.